bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 But the idea is you give the node, you start up a whole bunch of attack nodes and you just feed IP addresses.
 You connect to the victim node so you can occupy all the inbound connections.
 That's easy.

-Van Wirdum: 00:10:11

-Right.

-Provoost: 00:10:11

 And then you give it a lot of nonsense addresses and a lot of real addresses that are you.

-Van Wirdum: 00:10:17

-Yeah, so

-Provoost: 00:10:17

-every time it makes a connection, it either fails because there's nothing there or it connects to you.
+So every time it makes a connection, it either fails because there's nothing there or it connects to you.
 And eventually it only connects to you.

 Van Wirdum: 00:10:25